maplemavin/docs/theming.md

 `if:AudioPlaylistHasReleaseDate`

-    check to see if the audio playlist has a recorded date or not
+    check to see if the audio playlist has a release date or not

 `if:AudioPlaylistHasThumbnail`